j-b-ferguson/covid-19-australia-preprocessing/README.md

 </div>

-<iframe> test </iframe>

 # **Executive Summary**

-This report brings together data of worldwide COVID-19 cases and Australian COVID-19 testing.
+This **report** brings together data of worldwide COVID-19 cases and Australian COVID-19 testing.
 Through a series of pre-processing steps, the data is filtered for cases and tests relevant to Australian states.
 It is then tidied, scanned, transformed, and analysed, as required.